OCA/server-tools/base_mixin_restrict_field_access/README.rst

 Usage
 =====

-To use this module, you need to:
+To use this module, you need to inherit this mixin for the model whose fields you want to restrict, and implement at least the following methods to do something useful:

 .. code:: python